This Spicy Mushroom Rice recipe isn’t just a side dish. This rice recipe is a mildly spicy, super easy, rice recipe that

-It’s the side dish that can make the whole dinner so much better.
-Just make sure to double this mushroom rice recipe when you make this because the leftovers are amazing.
+A great side dish recipe is something can make the whole dinner so much better.
+Just make sure to double this mushroom rice recipe when you make it because you’ll be craving the leftovers.

-You do have to let the mushrooms get good and browned, that’s definitely key to this recipe.
-As far as the “spicy” goes, I stuck to one jalapeño, but I probably wouldn’t stop at one next time.
+When you’re making this recipe, please do let the mushrooms get good and browned, that’s definitely key to the flavor!
+As far as the “spicy” goes, I stuck to one jalapeño, but you can add as little or as much heat as you like.

 Wash your mushrooms, or brush them with a wet paper towel as they say, I’m not gonna lie – I wash them.
 Have you ever seen how much dirt is on those things?
 I don’t think a damp paper towel really gets them clean.

 Slice them up and throw them in a skillet with a couple tablespoons of butter.
 Let them brown up really good, this will take about 10 minutes and it’s so important not to skimp on this step.

-Next add in a sliced shallot, the jalapeño, salt and pepper and cook a few more minutes.
+Next add in a sliced shallot, the jalapeño, (or maybe two) salt and pepper and cook a few more minutes.

 Pour in marsala wine (the real stuff, it’s only like 8 bucks at the liquor store don’t buy the cooking wine in the grocery store) and soy sauce.